Properties

 However, making this change invalidates all client code:

-all direct references to currentValue
+all direct references to currentValue must be replaced

 with a call to the getter or setter: